Browse by Subject

 Expertise: Eighteenth-century British literature and culture; representations of World War II in literature, film and journalism

-Mary A Bock
+Mary Bock

-Mary A Bock
+Mary Bock

 Associate Professor, School of Journalism and Media, Moody College of Communication